jstutters/pirec/docs/index.rst

 ..
-Plumbium documentation master file, created by sphinx-quickstart on Tue Apr 12 21:27:58 2016.
+Pirec documentation master file, created by sphinx-quickstart on Tue Apr 12 21:27:58 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Plumbium's documentation!
+Welcome to Pirec's documentation!
 ####################################

-Plumbium is a Python package for wrapping scripts so that their inputs and outputs are preserved in a consistent way and results are recorded.
+Pirec is a Python package for wrapping scripts so that their inputs and outputs are preserved in a consistent way and results are recorded.